 Students are graded for each exercise in the following manner:

-The final grade will be based on the average grade of all exercises.
+The final grade will be based on the grade of the four selected exercises.